w3c/wcag3/guidelines/groups/images-and-media/image-alternatives/image-alternatives-style-guide.md

 We assert that we follow an organizational style guide for image :term[text alternatives].

 :::example
+[Title, role, or organization] asserts that:

+* This content is in the current organizational style guide for image text alternatives.

 * Name: ABC Inc. Style Guide for text alternatives
 * Version 1.2
 * Date: 9 October 2024